FerOrtuns/TFM-SLH23/README.md

 ````
 It should give a message like "BD conectada OK"

-IMPORTANT: connection to mongo db is in cloud, you should get you IP whitelisted before using it.
+IMPORTANT: connection to mongo db is in cloud, you should get your IP whitelisted before using it (website).